Tethydraco: Phylogeny

 Tethydraco was placed in the family Pteranodontidae; it would have been the youngest known member of that family, since its fossil remains dated back 66 million years ago.
 Its existence was seen as proof that pterosaur diversity in the Maastrichtian was higher than previously assumed.
 Apparent pterosaur decline would have been an illusion caused by the Signor–Lipps effect, groups seeming to disappear earlier than a mass extinction because their youngest fossils by chance have been found at somewhat older layers than the extinction event.

 Below is a cladogram showing the results of a phylogenetic analysis first presented by Andres and colleagues in 2014, and updated with additional data by Longrich and colleagues in 2018.
 In this analysis, they found Tethydraco to be the sister taxon of the two species of Pteranodon (P. longiceps and P. sternbergi); all three of them forming the family Pteranodontidae, which is found as the sister taxon of the family Nyctosauridae.

-In 2020, a wing from the same deposit was assigned to the genus; however, the morphology suggested that Tethydraco was an azhdarchid, rather than a pteranodontid as originally proposed, and possibly represented the wing-elements of Phosphatodraco.
-In 2022, researchers who described Epapatelo noted that the humerus of Epapatelo shares similarity with that of Tethydraco and other non-Nyctosaurus pteranodontoids, and recovered Tethydraco as a pteranodontian closely related to Pteranodon.
+In 2021, Labita and Martill assigned a partial right wing (FSAC CP 251) from the same deposit to Tethydraco, but classified the genus as an azhdarchid possibly representing the wing-elements of Phosphatodraco based on its morphology, rather than a pteranodontid as originally proposed.
+In 2022, the describers of Epapatelo noted that the humerus of Epapatelo shares similarity with that of Tethydraco and other non-Nyctosaurus pteranodontoids, and recovered Tethydraco as a pteranodontian closely related to Pteranodon.
+In 2023, Pentland and Poropat noted that while the hatchet-shaped deltopectoral crest of FSAC CP 251 is consistent with Azhdarchidae, it differs from the shape of the Tethydraco holotype.